-A Day in the Life: CEO, Hospital and Health Systems was originally published on Firsthand.
+A Day in the Life: CEO, Hospital and Health Systems was originally published on Vault.

 6:00 AM: Wake up, hit the treadmill for 30 minutes, shower, grab a quick breakfast, and head to work.
 The hospital is close to public transportation, so I take the subway.
 I use this time to read up on industry news in Healthcare Executive, Journal of Healthcare Management, and Modern Healthcare.
 Reading about all the great things that are happening in the industry gets me pumped up for the day.